Opinion | We can defeat Trump’s lies and lawlessness. We have to vote.

-Coronavirus infections are soaring across the country, yet Mr. Trump lies about the trend, disparages simple public-health measures, encourages supporters to assemble maskless and cheek-by-jowl in his rallies and embraces chants to fire Anthony S. Fauci, the public-spirited director of the National Institute of Allergy and Infectious Diseases.
+Coronavirus infections are soaring across the country, yet Mr. Trump lies about the trend, disparages simple public health measures, encourages supporters to assemble maskless and cheek-by-jowl in his rallies, and embraces chants to fire Anthony S. Fauci, the public-spirited director of the National Institute of Allergy and Infectious Diseases.
 Mr. Trump’s dishonesty about the virus is putting thousands of lives at risk.

-Yet in the short term, his threats against democracy are even more dangerous.
+Yet, in the short term, his threats against democracy are even more dangerous.
 Throughout the campaign, Mr. Trump has made baseless claims about election fraud, besmirching the mail-in voting that many states expanded this year to allow people to vote safely in the midst of a pandemic.
 His lawyers have worked hard to try to make voting more difficult and more dangerous, especially in heavily Democratic areas: Of the more than 40 voting and ballot court cases brought this year by Mr. Trump’s campaign and Republican entities, none aimed to make it easier for people to vote.
 Now they are cranking up their efforts to challenge as many ballots as they can.

 Our Democracy in Peril: A series on the damage Trump has caused — and the danger he would pose in a second term